Natural gas is sent to our homes and buildings primarily through pipes under the street. Some of these pipes are over 100 years old and leaking.

 To add insult to injury, the utilities don’t pay for the gas that is wasted through leaks, but pass that cost onto the ratepayers by factoring it into the price we pay per therm.

-The utilities aren’t mandated to repair any leak, unless a leak is considered potentially explosive.
+The utilities have to fix only the leaks that are potentially explosive and the ones that have the most environmental significance.
 Fixing the average leak costs $2,500 and, according to State Rep. Lori Ehrlich, saves that many dollars in gas within two years.
 Leaks never get better, but only worse over time.

-We want to make sure effective legislation and local action are taken as soon as possible to reduce the leaks not only in Mass., but across the country.
+We want to make sure effective legislation and local action are taken as soon as possible to reduce the leaks not only in Massachusetts, but across the country.

 Thanks to some of our donors: